Farhad-Khani/Farhad-Khani/README.md

 ### ▪ UI / Frontend Implementations
 Clean, consistent and lightweight UI built with Angular + TypeScript.
 Focus on reusable components, layered structure and responsive design.

-### ▪ API & Backend Development
-RESTful APIs using C# and .NET with attention to structure, maintainability and real-life business logic.

 ---